vaccovecrana/metolithe/README.md

 - [ ] If you do not specify unique constraint tags on your classes, you are responsible for managing each object's primary key values.

 Classes which do not define a primary key field can only be saved, loaded or deleted using one of its attributes.
-Therefore, calls to `update` or `merge` on a DAO instance will fail.
+Therefore, calls to `update` or `upsert` on a DAO instance will fail.

 This restriction is by design in this framework.